How to List on the MLS Without a Realtor

 After choosing your plan, the next step involves signing an exclusive listing agreement.
 This crucial document details what services are included in your package and who is responsible for providing them.

 Review the fine print of this agreement carefully.
-Be wary of companies that advertise a simple flat fee but then tack on additional "closing fees" or "administration fees" later on.
+Be wary of companies that advertise a simple flat fee but then add additional "closing fees" or "administration fees" later.
 Any ambiguous or unclear terms should be a red flag.

 Should you encounter such provisions, consider it a sign to reassess your options and search for another company.